You could be the next Pittsburgh Pirates Fan of the Game!

 Each winner will receive (4) tickets for the game they won.
 The Fan of the Game will also either get to do the Honorary First Pitch, deliver the lineup card to the umpires, or participate in one of the Inning Base Changes!

-Fans can enter the contest on our website and one lucky fan will be chosen per game!
+Fans were able to enter the contest on our website and one lucky fan was chosen per game!

 Fan of the Game Dates: